SkroxiousDM/SkroxiousDM/docs/Player primer.md

 ### Pause for a Second
 In addition to the safety tools implemented by your DM, at any time you may say, “pause for a second” to discuss the current situation out of character, including stating “I am not comfortable with where this is going.”
 All players should be respectful if a player invokes“ pause for a second.”

-### Gothic Atmosphere
-The realm of Barovia is foreboding, dark, odd, and unsafe.
-The PCs are adventurers in a foreign land that, at times, will outmatch them.
-Victory will be hard won, and defeat, even death, is an option.
-Yet for all Barovia’s darkness, there is light and hope.
-The characters’ goal is to restore beauty and splendor to Barovia, which it has not seen in almost four hundred years.

-### Combat Encounters
-Combat encounters may not be balanced.
-To provide a gothic horror feel, some encounters may be easy and others extremely hard.
-Retreat is an option.
-Sometimes retreating to fight another day is better than pressing on.
-Analyze the situation and determine the best course of action.
-You will not win every encounter and sometimes could face deadly situations or suffer serious injuries.

-### Social Encounters
-Legends of Barovia leans into to roleplaying pillar of D&D. NPCs are not just quest givers or shopkeepers—they bring the world to life.
-Remember the following:
-- Barovians are fearful and untrusting.
-They may whisper or tell only part of what they know.
-- Some know valuable secrets, listen carefully.
-- Rumors, myths, and lore is often told in different ways.

-### Setbacks
-Your character will face difficulty, even disappointment.
-However, what does not destroy those in Barovia, makes one stronger.
-Setbacks make victory all the sweeter.

-### Lore
-Lore matters in Barovia.
-Not only does it provide context, but it also offers clues and important information.
-NPCs may share history, myths, and lore with you, filling in the gaps and creating a rich world and experience.
-Books, journals, and letters found throughout Barovia serve a similar purpose.
-Libraries, homes, and bookstores are great places to find books with valuable information.

-### Mystery
-Everything is connected, and there is always something deeper to learn.
-Not everyone should be trusted, and not everyone tells the truth.
-Some enemies may become strange bedfellows, so don’t judge a book by its cover!

-### Sacrifice
-There may be times when your character must make a choice that results in unsavory consequences and sacrifices.
-Which road to take?
-Is there enough time?
-Is the reward worth the risk?
-In Legends of Barovia, your choices matter.

-### Humor
-Humor, even dark humor, provides a sense of comfort and safety in the most desperate situations.
-Laughter is often the best medicine.
-Don’t be afraid to laugh.

-### Sanity
-The realm of Barovia is like no other.
-Your character has never seen nor faced such a realm.
-They will face fear, horror, despair, and even madness.
-Managing your sanity is one of the important factors in surviving and succeeding in Barovia.
-While Legends of Barovia includes mechanics to address character sanity, roleplaying the various mental afflictions plaguing your character further enhances the play experience.

 If, after reading this far, you think Curse of Strahd may be the campaign for you, awesome!
 You’re in for a fantastic time.
 With that said, here are a few protips to succeeding in the course of this campaign: